Heritage Crafts

 Beads have been used by cultures, religions and subcultures for personal adornment, communication and trade for thousands of years.
 Today, we see beads used in artworks, jewellery making, embroidery, costume design and more.

 In the 18th century beadwork fell out of favour, but became popular again during the 19th century.
-A great many women’s dresses were richly ornamented with beads of all kinds and beading could be found on many small articles such as gloves, belts, purses, bags and parasols.
+Many women’s dresses were richly ornamented with beads of all kinds and beading could be found on many small articles such as gloves, belts, purses, bags and parasols.
 Beadwork as dress decoration recurred periodically in the 20th century.
-Today, beadwork is a popular hobby that takes inspiration from beading traditions all over the world.

 Techniques